CHANGES

 - Year 867, somewhere underground:

 He is racing through the alleys, running for his life.
 It's actually pretty fun, really.
 Cutting corners, jumping boxes, looking high and low for a better escape route, thinking on his feet.
 Those guards were actually in need of some exercise.
 It seems like the newer technological advancements implemented in the last thirteen years had made them soft.
-He can count only five guards or so, so far.
+The teen boy can count only five guards or so, so far.
 "I can lose them," he thinks.

-"I told you not to go looking around, making noise.
-How many times do I have to explain to you the gravity of the situation that we are in?
-We've been made, now we need to mov-"
+"I told you not to go looking around, making noise,” Levi begins with his admonishing, but his nephew doesn’t stop completely.
+“How many times do I have to explain to you the gravity of the situation that we are in?”
+Levi continues, clearly vexed with the teen.
+Even more vexed to see how the young Ackermann seems to be enjoying himself greatly.
+“We've been made, now we need to mov-"

 End of prologue - "The Chase"